Detailed Graduate School Information

 Work in a related field

 Gain experience in a field that is related to your graduate program.
 This will stand out because it shows you have a sincere interest in the field and are determined to work in that field.
-Counselors in the Career Center can help you strategize how to go about finding a job in a related field.
+Counselors in Career Education & Development can help you strategize how to go about finding a job in a related field.

 Apply to the Master's program rather than the Ph.D. program